thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 water-flow-meter-final:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-flow-meter-state-final-1-pe.png
-        title: 'Now you can track water usage per hour, over the last 12 hours, and the battery charge level in the "Water Flow Meter" device.'
+        title: 'Now you can track water usage per hour, over the last 12 hours, and control the battery level in the "Water Flow Meter" device.'

 dashboard-final-lesson-3:
     0: